Top 10 Productivity Apps for Architects to Help You Achieve Your Goals

 With the daily distractions of Facebook, emails and calls, it can become difficult to keep your eye on the ball.
 This is why having a productivity app that tracks habits and helps you stay organized can made a huge impact on your professional and personal success.

 There are numerous digital tools dedicated to optimizing workflow, communication and time management, helping business owners and freelancers realize their full potential.
 This can also apply to goal setting.
 Goals are closely connected to our daily habits.
 Whether you’re looking to start a new project, learn to use a new tool or launch a product, your habits will play a crucial role in moving things forward.
-This is why we have compiled a list of great apps and tools that will help you keep track of your work dynamic and make good habits while breaking bad ones.
+This is why we have compiled a list of great productivity apps for architects and tools that will help you keep track of your work dynamic and make good habits while breaking bad ones.

 #1 – Evernote